fmthoma/functional-data-structures-talk/README.md

     │ repeat a │
     ╰──────────╯

-After matching on the first `Cons` cell, the memory is updated:
+After matching on the first `Cons` cell, the memory is updated (memoization):

     ┌───┐ ╭──────────╮
     │ a ├─│ repeat a │